nathaniel-daniel/nd-zipfile-py/README.md

 # nd-zipfile-py
-A python library to read zip files.
+A Python library to read zip files.
-Implemented via a PyO3 Rust Binding.
+Implemented via a PyO3 Rust binding.
+This project was primary created to work around Python's `zipfile` module lacking AES256 decryption support.

 ## License
 Licensed under either of